Fox Kids: After Fox Kids

 While Fox Kids ended its existence on broadcast television in the United States, Disney instituted a two-hour morning lineup on its newly acquired ABC Family cable channel (known as the "ABC Family Action Block") that was programmed similarly to Fox Kids and featured content originated on the block.

-Internationally, Fox Kids Europe continued to operate the international channels in Europe, Israel, while The Walt Disney Company themselves took over the Latin America channel.
-The original intention of The Walt Disney Company after the acquisition was to rebrand all Fox Kids operations outside of the US with Toon Disney, a channel that had very little distribution internationally but this was scrapped, with 20th Century Fox Film Corporation granting a non-fixed term license for Fox Kids Europe to continue using the "Fox Kids" brand at no charge.
+Internationally, Fox Kids Europe continued to operate the international channels in both Europe and Israel, while The Walt Disney Company themselves took over all the channels throughout Latin America.
+The original intention of The Walt Disney Company after the acquisition was to rebrand all Fox Kids operations outside of the US with Toon Disney, a channel that had very little distribution internationally, but this was scrapped, with 20th Century Fox granting a non-fixed term license for Fox Kids Europe to continue using the "Fox Kids" brand at no charge.

-On January 8, 2004, Fox Kids Europe, Fox Kids Latin America, and ABC Cable Networks Group announced the launch of "Jetix" - a brand that would take over the Fox Kids networks in Europe, Israel and Latin America, and operate as a block in all other territories, including North America.
+On January 8, 2004, Fox Kids Europe, Fox Kids Latin America, and ABC Cable Networks Group announced the launch of Jetix, a brand that would take over the Fox Kids networks in Europe, Israel and Latin America, and operate as a block in all other territories, including North America.
 Within the global launch of the brand, the Fox Kids Europe company was renamed as Jetix Europe, with the first European Fox Kids network to make the rebranding being the French feed in August 2004, and ending with the German feed's rebranding in June 2005.

+In 2010, former Fox Kids president Margaret Loesch was appointed the position of president and CEO of the then newly-launched children's network The Hub, a joint venture between Discovery Communications and Hasbro Entertainment which replaced Discovery Kids.
+A few shows that have once aired on Fox Kids, such as Goosebumps, Ninja Turtles: The Next Mutation, Batman: The Animated Series, Tiny Toon Adventures, and Animaniacs, were rerun on The Hub.
+Loesch stepped down of her position as Hub Network president and CEO in late 2014, ahead of network's rebranding to Discovery Family.

-The Fox Kids name was used again for the web series Fox Kids Movie Challenge, produced by 20th Century Studios for the Fox Family Entertainment YouTube channel despite having no affiliation with the brand.
+The Fox Kids name was used again for the web series Fox Kids Movie Challenge, produced by 20th Century Fox for the Fox Family Entertainment YouTube channel despite having no affiliation with the brand.

 Programming

 Radio

 In addition to the program block, Fox Kids had its own radio program in the United States, the Fox Kids Radio Countdown.
 This two-hour broadcast was hosted by Chris Leary of ZDTV and TechTV fame and consisted of contests and gags, with sound effects incorporated throughout the program.
-It was later renamed as Fox All Access (growing up with its original audience technically) and served primarily as a promotional vehicle for Fox television programs, current artists, and films in its later years, before eventually ending its run in 2012.
+It was later renamed as Fox All Access (in effect, growing up with its original audience) and served primarily as a promotional vehicle for Fox television programs, current artists, and films in its later years, before eventually ending its run in 2012.